 I hope that in the next decade, the same technology we’re using for Lyme vaccination in dogs will be available and effective in people.
 I truly believe the stage is set.
 Wouldn’t it be wonderful if, in just a few short years, Lyme disease is an illness of the past for both dogs and humans?

-Do you have firsthand experience with Lyme disease?
+Have you had firsthand experience with Lyme disease in dogs?

-Please share your story in the comments below.
-We’d love to hear how you’ve faced—and overcome the all-too-common illness.
+Please share your dog’s story in the comments below.
+We’d love to hear how you’ve faced—and overcome—the all-too-common illness.

 My dog tests positive pretty much every time he goes to the vet plus another tick borne infection.
 His ab levels are pretty high.
 This is in spite of routine vaccinations and flea and tick treatment.
 I’m in NJ and deer ticks are everywhere.
 I haven’t been able to get a urine specimen as requested despite trying.
 He has no overt symptoms of kidney disease.
 My vet typically gives him a round of antibiotics.
 Is that necessary in an otherwise healthy animal.
 What’s the recommendation for a situation such as this?